Extracting Off-Diagonal Order from Diagonal Basis Measurements

 The simplest context in which this issue can be explored is that of quasi-one-dimensional materials, e.g.~organic conductors, carbon nanotubes~\cite{Ishiguro1990, dagotto1996surprises, hu1999chemistry, Ishii2003, Baier2016}, for which the one-dimensional extended Hubbard model is a minimal description~\cite{shiba1972magnetic, imada1989numerical, schulz1990correlation, Sengupta2002, clay2003pattern, essler2005one}:

 where $U$ and $V$ are on-site and nearest-neighbor Coulomb interactions and $t=1$ sets the unit of energy.
-An infinitesimally small $U$ drives a transition to a spin density wave (SDW) phase in which up and down spin fermions alternate on neighboring sites~\cite{essler2005one}.
+An infinitesimally small $U$ drives a transition to a regime with quasi-long range spin order ~\cite{essler2005one}.
+We will refer to this as a `SDW', but emphasize that the ground state spin correlations decay as a power law.
 Similarly, an infinitesimally small $V$ induces charge density wave (CDW) order with staggered empty and doubly occupied sites~\cite{essler2005one}.
 However, much less obvious is the existence, between these two phases, of a narrow bond ordered wave (BOW) region with alternating large and small kinetic energy on adjacent sites, and a BKT-type transition separating it from the SDW phase~\cite{Sandvik1999, Nakamura2000, Tsuchiizu2002, Sengupta2002, Jeckelmann2002, Sandvik2004, Zhang2004, Ejima2007} (see Fig.~\ref{fig:fig1} (c)).
 Converged results on the exact location of this BKT-type transition have not been obtained~\cite{Ejima2016, Spalding2019, Dalmonte2015, Julia2022}.
 The model thus offers a unique opportunity to test machine learning tools for examining subtle quantum phase transitions characterized by non-diagonal order.

 In this paper, we use the state-of-the-art variational uniform matrix product states (VUMPS) algorithm~\cite{Zauner-Stauber2018, Zauner-Stauber2018topological, Vanderstraeten2019} to obtain the ground state of the model at half filling, directly in the thermodynamic limit (TDL).
 We then emulate projective and diagonal measurements on optical lattice experiments by sampling spin-resolved occupancy snapshots from the VUMPS wavefunction.
 These snapshots are first analysed using principal component analysis (PCA), and then using a recently proposed {\it structural complexity} measure~\cite{Bagrov20, Sotnikov22}.
 We find that while PCA accurately captures the first and second order transitions between the BOW and CDW phases and the associated CDW order parameter, it fails to identify differences between the SDW and BOW samples.
 The structural complexity, on the other hand, starts off with a long {\it bitstring} consisting of concatenated samples and through a series of coarse-graining steps, is able to deduce the location of both transitions.